mmstroik/IT-paper-blog/wikidot-content.md

 #### Prompt Injection and LLM Exploitation

 Prompt injection attacks involve manipulating the input given to an LLM (often via cleverly crafted instructions) to bypass its intended behavior or safety controls, and researchers and threat actors have shown that it's possible to coerce LLMs into ignoring their safety filters by splitting.
-Such techniques could be used to make an AI system reveal confidential information or assist in wrongdoing, and these risks will likely be more significant as we develop AI “agents” that handle more and more important tasks (Valencia, 2024).
+Such techniques could be used to make an AI system reveal confidential information or assist in wrongdoing, and these risks will likely be more significant as we develop AI "agents" that handle more and more important tasks (Valencia, 2024).

 #### Data Poisoning